KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 **Google Auth**
-I have addeed to my application the social account authorisation - firstly it was possible to login via Fabebook and Google.
-Unfortunatelly during the process, I have lost the access to the facebook authorisation tokens and did not have time to configure the login again - this is why I left only the Google authorisation available and surely will be expanding the social accounts more as it is very popular way to encourage Users to log into our page and allows owners of the page to collect (some) data, which may be useful in makreting/economy planning.
+I have added to my application the social account authorisation - firstly it was possible to login via Facebook and Google.
+Unfortunately during the process, I have lost the access to the facebook authorisation tokens and did not have time to configure the login again - this is why I left only the Google authorisation available and surely will be expanding the social accounts more as it is very popular way to encourage Users to log into our page and allows owners of the page to collect (some) data, which may be useful in marketing/economy planning.

 <p align="center">
   <img src="https://github.com/KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/blob/main/readme/README/google_auth_ok.png?raw=true" alt="google auth"></p>

 **Subscription via MailChimp**
-This in another interesting feature which is a good practice in terms of marketing planning, trying to gain information about your potential customer as well as get into a direct contact with customer, which allows to build the trust and create positive B2C relationship.
+This is another interesting feature which is a good practice in terms of marketing planning, trying to gain information about your potential customer as well as get into a direct contact with customer, which allows to build the trust and create positive B2C relationship.

 **Star Rating**